- What are the must-have car options for 2019?

 Long-range electric vehicles (more than 250 miles per charge)

-...right, so now you understand our frustrations with this car.
-It's perfect for life as a commuter with their own charge point, but it simply doesn't go far enough on a charge.
+It's perfect for life as a commuter if you have your own charge point, but it simply doesn't go far enough on a charge.
 If you're lucky, you'll see 140 miles.
 And for someone who likes driving, that's not enough.

 So, imagine our joy when we drove a Hyundai Kona Electric, which will deliver a genuine real world 280+ miles on a charge.
 That's a gamechanger, and a range this lengthy would make electric cars perfectly usable for the majority of people out there.
 Especially if we – the UK – roll a decent public charging network capable of weaning the majority of us off fossil fuel.

 Electric cars with a 250-mile-plus range